Constitute governing council, NHIS tasks Lagos health scheme

 The Management of the NHIS has also urged the State government to constitute a proper and effective structure to drive the sustainability of its health insurance scheme.

-READ ALSO:Alleged fraud: I’ll not shield my aides from prosecution – Ortom(Opens in a new browser tab)
+READ ALSO:Lagos health insurance will save lives, increase productivity — AMBODE(Opens in a new browser tab)

 The General Manager, South-West Zonal Coordinator of NHIS, Mr Olufemi Akingbade, who spoke at the Annual General Meeting/Scientific Conference of the Lagos Medical Guild in Lagos with the theme: “Lagos State Health Scheme: The Facts, The Myths” explained having a Board would ensure effective operation within the defined scope of the law and make sure that funds meant for the scheme are judiciously implemented to drive effective healthcare delivery system.